dotswg/dots-requirements/draft-ietf-dots-requirements.md

 OP-009:
 : Network Address Translator Traversal: The DOTS protocol MUST operate over networks in which Network Address Translation (NAT) is deployed.
-As UDP is the recommended transport for DOTS, all considerations in "Middlebox Traversal Guidelines" in [RFC5405] apply to DOTS.
+As UDP is the recommended transport for the DOTS signal channel, all considerations in "Middlebox Traversal Guidelines" in [RFC5405] apply to DOTS.
 Regardless of transport, DOTS protocols MUST follow established best common practices (BCPs) for NAT traversal.

 Data Channel Requirements       {#data-channel-requirements}